bran2miz/game-of-greed/README.md

 - Add a clear_shelf instance method
   - clear_shelf should remove all unbanked points.

+---

+### Lab 07

+- Application should implement all features from previous version
+- Application should simulate rolling between 1 and 6 dice
+- Application should allow user to set aside dice each roll
+- Application should allow “banking” current score or rolling again.
+- Application should keep track of total score
+- Application should keep track of current round
+- Application should have automated tests to ensure proper operation

+- Starter code contains acceptance tests in the form of “simulation” files.
+  - E.g. `tests/version_1/quitter.sim.txt`
+- These simulation files are used in concert with `tests/flo.py` to examine actual vs. expected output.

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->
 Python, Poetry,